RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 6. `sample_interval_std_s`: float; standard deviation in seconds between samples, default np.nan
 7. `is_sample_rate_fixed`: boolean; True if sample rate is constant, default False
 8. `timestamps_altered`: boolean; True if timestamps in the sensor have been altered from their original values, default False
+9. `errors`: RedVoxExceptions, class containing a list of all errors encountered when creating the sensor.
+This is set by the SDK.

 _[Table of Contents](#table-of-contents)_